cloudbees-core-cd-workshop/workshop-exercises/exercises/approvals-artifacts-cb-core.md

 1. Use the GitHub file editor to update your `nodejs-app/Jenkinsfile.template` Pipeline script in your forked **custom-marker-pipelines** repository - updating the `input` directive of the **Deploy** `stage` with the following changes (replacing **beedemo-ops** with Jenkins username of your new **Team Guest** member).
 Also, update the `timeout` duration to give your approver plenty of time to submit the `input`:

 ```
       options {
         timeout(time: 60, unit: 'SECONDS')
       }
       input {
         message "Should we deploy?"
         submitter "beedemo-ops"
         submitterParameter "APPROVER"
       }
 ```

 2. So, we added one additonal configuration option for our `input` directive: `submitterParameter`.
 Setting the  `submitterParameter` option will result in a Pipeline environmental variable named `APPROVER` being set with the value being the username of the user that submitted the `input`.
 In this case it will either be **beedemo-ops** or **SYSTEM** if it timeouts before it is submitted.
-Update the `echo` step in your `nodejs-app/Jenkinsfile.template` Pipeline script to print the `APPROVER` environmental variable and commit the changes:
+Update the `steps` section so the `echo` step in your `nodejs-app/Jenkinsfile.template` Pipeline script will print the `APPROVER` environmental variable and then commit the changes:

 ```
+      steps {
         echo "Continuing with deployment - approved by ${APPROVER}"
+      }
 ```

 3. Navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run the job.
 If you attempt to approve the `input` you will get an error: <p><img src="img/more/input_submitter_error.png" width=600/>